sorin232307/romanian-energy-market-analysis/README.md

 This suggests that the underlying market structure is actually quite predictable in normal conditions.

 ### Step 7 — Adding Dutch TTF Gas Prices
+To move beyond the binary crisis indicator, I added the actual fundamental driver: monthly Dutch TTF natural gas prices, sourced from Yahoo Finance.
+Both `criza_energetica` and `pret_gas_TTF_euro` were kept in the model — TTF captures the magnitude of the price shock, while the dummy captures the structural regime shift.

-Replacing the binary crisis indicator with actual TTF gas prices reduced the Mean Absolute Error by ~34%:
+Adding TTF reduced the Mean Absolute Error by ~34%

 ```
 Baseline XGBoost:       MAE = 101.9 RON/MWh